-We invite applications for the 2015 Esther Ngan-ling Chow and Mareyjoyce Green Scholarship, formerly known as the Women of Color Dissertation Scholarship.
-All applications are due no later than April 1, 2016.
-Please email Corinne Castro and Chandra Waring at [email protected] with applications or questions.
+We invite applications for the 2017 Esther Ngan-ling Chow and Mareyjoyce Green Scholarship, formerly known as the Women of Color Dissertation Scholarship.
+All applications are due no later than April 1, 2017.
+Please email Corinne Castro and Ranita Ray at firstname.lastname@example.org with applications or questions.

 Sociologists for Women in Society, has worked hard to build a coalition of women scholars who share concerns about the status of women both domestically and internationally.
 In keeping with that mission, SWS established a Women of Color Scholarship at its annual meeting in February 2007.
 The primary purposes of the scholarship are:

 - To offer support to female scholars who are from underrepresented groups and are studying concerns that women of color face domestically and/or internationally.

 - To increase the participation of students of color in SWS.

 - Student must be a woman from a racial/ethnic group facing racial discrimination in the United States.

 - Dissertation must be sociologically relevant scholarship that addresses the concerns of Women of Color, domestically and/or internationally.

 - Student must be in the early stages of writing a dissertation.

 - Student must be “All But Dissertation” (ABD) by the time the term of the award begins.
 (Must be certified by the student’s advisor or Graduate Director)